history and missionTongue in Cheek Theater (TIC) is an Off-Off Broadway theater company dedicated to producing seriously funny theater.

 TIC’s spring 2011 production of The Drunken City by Adam Bock in April and May was hailed by BlogCritics.org as “fun through and through ...
 Kudos to Ms. Lipman and Tongue in Cheek Theater for making manifest what's funny, and what's sneakily smart, in the blurry scrim of these six characters.”
 The Spring 2011 Plus 1 Solo Show Festival ran concurrently with The Drunken City, continuing the festival’s recent tradition of two sold-out shows.

 In August 2011, TIC made its debut in The New York International Fringe Festival (FringeNYC) with William Missouri Downs’s Books on Tape in its New York City premiere.
 In November 2011, the Fall 2011 Plus 1 Solo Show Festival once again played to two sold-out audiences.
-May 2012 saw Kate Hewlett’s Humans Anonymous play to enthusiastic audiences, and the Spring 2012 Plus 1 Solo Show Festival was again a sold-out, runaway hit.
+May 2012 saw Kate Hewlett’s Humans Anonymous play to enthusiastic audiences, and the Spring 2012 Plus 1 Solo Show Festival and Summer 2012 Plus 1 Solo Show Festival were sold-out, runaway hits.